 October is national tyre safety month.
-During the month-long campaign, organised by TyreSafe, motorists will be encouraged to carry out regular tyre checks.
+During the month-long campaign, organised by TyreSafe, motorists will be encouraged 'Don't chance it - CHECK IT!'

-TyreSafe surveys have revealed one in five drivers has never checked their tyres, and nearly 10 million dangerous and illegal tyres are likely to be driven on Britain’s roads in 2015.
+TyreSafe surveys have revealed one in five drivers has never checked their tyres, and the number of illegal tyres on Britain's roads will remain at 10 million, and could increase.

 And of course one of the best ways to ensure that drivers are up to date date with information, advice and tips is to talk to those in the know.
 At Lookers we are very fortunate to have a resident tyre expert on hand in the form of Service Adviser Graeme Searl.

 Graeme has been working in the Glasgow Audi division for three years helping customers with every type of aftersales query from service bookings to final invoice of repairs!
 In total he has more than 15 years of experience working with major brands.
 Luckily for us too, Graeme has recently completed specialist tyre safety training.